TzuHsiang417/Physical-Design-Automation/Fixed Outline Floorplanning/readme.md

 # Lab2 Fixed Outline Floorplanning
-This lab focuses on the implementation of corner stitching and its underlying data structures to support basic layout representation.
-The input file provides information about block tiles, and as new block tiles are added, corresponding space tiles must be generated and maintained accordingly.
+This lab focuses on designing a fixed-outline floorplanner to minimize the chip floorplan area.
+The goal is to place all macros within a rectangular chip region without exceeding the given outline, while minimizing the overall area and dead space.
+To achieve this, a B*-tree data structure is implemented in conjunction with a Simulated Annealing (SA) optimization algorithm to explore placement solutions.
+The final floorplan must satisfy the fixed-outline constraint and ensure that no overlaps occur among the macros.

 For more details, refer to: [Lab2.pdf](Lab2.pdf)